Resources and Advice

 If you’ve been dealing with pain from sciatica for more than a week, you should consider a visit to the doctor for a proper diagnosis.
 They can help you determine what could be causing your pain and recommend the best treatment options.

-TENS machines for Sciatica pain relief
+TENS machines for sciatica pain relief

 TENS machine for Sciatica pain